The Inishkea Islands – Oiléan Inis Cé

 - 35 minute guided tour of the Inishkea Islands

 - Special children’s treasure hunt.

-What to bring with you
+what to bring

-- Swimming gear
+- Swimming Gear

 Inishkea Island Trip Itinerary:

 Your tour begins at Blacksod Pier.
 Enjoy the experience of Blacksod Bay as we head for Inishkea.
 Your sailing to the island takes you past the picturesque village of Surgeview and the Islands of Blackrock, Duvillaun Beag & Mór, Geachta and Léim ar Reithe.
 Laying just beyond this, Inishkea’s navigation towers and cottages come into view as we make our way to the Island.